Visual Novel: Private Nurse

 - Mood Whiplash / Misaimed Marketing: If you find the English-translated version of this game for sale, the ad will invariably focus on the point of it being a hentai game.

-- Nature Spirit: Maria is implied to be this (namely, the spirit of the tree that Hiroki fell out of as a child), though the interpretation is left up to the player.
+- Nature Spirit: Maria is implied to be this (namely, the spirit of the tree that Hiroki fell out of as a child), though the interpretation of what Maria really is is ultimately left up to the player.

 - Porn with Plot: HEAVY on the plot.
 The sex is almost entirely incidental, and the game could survive without it.